 Now, don’t get me wrong.
 With more than 200 million “reviews from and opinions from travelers around the world,” I recognize and respect the site as an incredibly powerful and beneficial resource and it’s one I consult regularly.
 It’s not, however, something that I think should be followed exclusively and religiously without question, particularly when it comes to restaurants.
 (And this conversation isn't even touching on the subject of misuse and false reviews.)

 Why restaurants in particular?
 For the basic reason that, in my experience, everywhere I have traveled and lived, locals rarely if ever use the site to review or research restaurants on their home turf.
-That’s because TripAdvisor is set up to receive and supply reviews from and to travelers.
+That’s because TripAdvisor is set up to receive and supply reviews from and to travelers, so you are better off looking online for the best chinese restaurant around you instead of relying on TripAdvisor.

 Locals generally don’t turn to TripAdvisor for food.
 I mean, are you?
 I’m definitely not.
 Instead, they (we are locals in our own home places, too) are consulting local media, forums or resources.
 Yelp, for example, I think is often more reflective of local tastes in the U.S. because it caters to the local population, with local staff and in the local language.
 Hong Kong uses Openrice.
 Australia uses Zomato.
 TripAdvisor, as the name implies, is for people planning trips to their destination.